 Dr. William I. Roth practices Dermatology in Boynton Beach, Florida.
-His practice focuses on skin cancer and dermatological surgery, as well as cosmetic dermatology.
+His practice focuses on skin cancer and dermatological surgery, and cosmetic dermatology.
 He is a Fellow of the American Society for Mohs Surgery and provides this service.
 He is the leading dermatologist in superficial radiation therapy (SRT) for the treatment of skin cancers.

-Dr. Roth has a specific interest in radiation therapy for skin cancer and has spoken at national meetings including the American Academy of Dermatology Annual Meeting in 2014 and 2015 and the Certification Course for SRT at the South Beach Symposium in 2014 and 2015.
+Dr. Roth has a specific interest in radiation therapy for skin cancer and has spoken at national meetings, including the American Academy of Dermatology Annual Meeting in 2014 and 2015 and the Certification Course for SRT at the South Beach Symposium in 2014 and 2015.
 He began providing SRT when he joined Dr. Victor H. Witten in 1979.
-Dr. Witten had written extensively on SRT and had been a partner of Dr. Marion B. Sulzberger, Chairman NYU, New York Skin and Cancer.
-Dr. Roth provides SRT in Boynton Beach using the availability of new, safer and improved SRT delivery systems from Sensus Healthcare.
+Dr. Witten had written extensively on SRT and had been a partner of Dr. Marion B. Sulzberger, Chairman NYU, New York Skin, and Cancer.
+Dr. Roth provides SRT in Boynton Beach using the availability of new, safer, improved SRT delivery systems from Sensus Healthcare.
 He also serves on the Advisory Board of Sensus Healthcare.

 Schooling, backing, awards:

 Dr. William Roth completed his training in Dermatology at the University of Miami School of Medicine Department of Dermatology in 1979.
 He is a Fellow of the American Academy of Dermatology and Board Certified by The American Board of Dermatology.